 Figure 6. (a) View down the a-axis of the Rietveld-refined structure of $Y{2.94}Ce{0.06}Al_5O{12}$ at 295 K from 11-BM synchrotron X-ray data and HIPD neutron data, with the inset showing an expanded view of a Y atom with bonds drawn to the surrounding O atoms.
 99% probability atomic displacement parameters are shown by blue, red, grey, and orange ellipsoids, which represent octahedral aluminum, tetrahedral aluminum, yttrium, and oxygen atoms, respectively. (b) View down the (111) face of the YAG unit cell, showing the inter-penetrating networks of Y and Al, which form a double-gyroid structure.
 The blue cylinders are drawn between Y atoms, while the orange cylinders connect tetrahedral Al atoms.
-The octahedral Al atoms were excluded from (b) for clarity.
+The octahedral atoms were excluded for clarity.

 The rigid YAG lattice is related to its high quantum efficiency.
 Whereas the X-rays used earlier in this paper to accurately determine the unit cell have a form factor that decays rapidly with increasing Q, neutron scattering intensities essentially remain flat with increasing Q, enabling a precise investigation of the atomic displacement parameters.
 A simultaneous Rietveld refinement of synchrotron X-ray and neutron scattering therefore yields a structural model of a material that accurately represents the long-range order and ADPs.
-Rietveld fits of only synchrotron X-ray data tended to give smaller ADPs, while fits using only neutron data gave slightly larger ADPs.
-The joint refinements used here gave ADPs that were approximately the average of the ADPs from either neutron or synchrotron X-ray data.
 As shown in Table 3, increasing Ce concentration correlates with increasing ADPs.
-This is due to greater static disorder in the structure from distortions from the substituted Ce ions, as well as an increase in the low-frequency phonon modes due to the addition of heavier Ce atoms into the structure.
-The least-squares PDFGUI fit to the PDF out to 50 Å gives larger isotropic ADPs than the Rietveld fit, which is due to the inclusion of the local and long-range structures in the same refinement.
+This is due to greater disorder in the structure, due to distortions from the substituted Ce ions, as well as an increase in the low-frequency phonon modes due to the addition of heavier Ce atoms into the structure.
+The least-squares PDFGUI fit to the PDF out to 50 Å gives larger isotropic ADPs than the Rietveld fit, which is due to the inclusion of the local and long-range structure in the same refinement.
+The small ADPs from Table 3 are related to the high quantum efficiency of YAG:Ce of around 90 % (the anisotropic displacement parameters can be found in the supporting information, Table S1).

-We hypothesize that the small ADPs from Table 3 are related to the high quantum efficiency of YAG:Ce of around 90%.
 The ADPs found here, shown for the unit cell from $Y{2.94}Ce{0.06}Al_5O{12}$ with 99% probability in Figure 6(a), are slightly less than those of yttrium-aluminum perovskite and MgAl2O4, and about half of those of cerium-aluminum perovskite.
 The small ADPs indicate a high degree of crystalline order and small thermal motions of atoms, and decrease with decreasing temperature as expected.
 This coincides with the increase of quantum efficiency at low temperature, supporting the relationship between small ADPs and high quantum efficiency.
 The mean-square relative displacements (MSRDs) from the EXAFS fit are much smaller than the ADPs found from Rietveld analysis of the same sample; the ADPs from Rietveld and MSRDs of the EXAFS converge as the distance from Ce increases.
 Of course, caution must be taken when comparing ADPs to MSRDs, since the MSRDs include correlated atomic motions.
-The small MSRDs from the EXAFS fit are the result of the large size of Ce in the lattice, which diminishes the amount of space available for nearby atoms to vibrate.
+The smaller MSRDs from the EXAFS fit are the result of the large size of Ce in the lattice, which diminishes the amount of space available for nearby atoms to vibrate.